- Our basic approach and strategy

 - * Scope 2 emissions for fiscal 2018 were revised due to the revision of the electricity emissions coefficient.

 [Overseas] Achieving 100% renewable energy use at Brazil Factory (Scope 2)

 At the Brazil Factory, renewable energy provides all the electricity and we are promoting activities to reduce CO2 emissions.

 [Japan] Initiatives to reduce CO2 through products (Scope 3, Categories 1, 4 and 12)

 Our company has set a target ratio for environmentally-friendly products as part of its environmental goal and is working on product development by having an environmentally-friendly mind.
-Products with improved environmental performance are defined as environmentally friendly products based on an evaluation of whether environmental impacts are successfully reduced within the life cycle from the baseline figures of FY2005.
-Certification is performed by the CSR Division, which is independent from development, by calculating LCA (Life Cycle Assessment).
-In 2018, we achieved our goal of 83％ environmentally-friendly products.
-In 2019, we will work to further increase this percentage.
+Products with improved environmental performance are defined as “environmentally-friendly products”* based on an evaluation of whether environmental impacts are successfully reduced within the life cycle from the baseline figures of FY2005.
+Certification is based the LCA(Life Cycle Assessment) CO2 volume calculated by the ESG Division which is independent from development departments.
+In 2019, we achieved our goal of 89% environmentally-friendly products.
+In 2020, we will work to further increase this percentage.

-Additionally, Eco Charming products are a further evolved version of environmentally friendly products defined as top tier products that help contribute to the realization of a sustainable society.
-As of today, a total of 158 items fulfilled this definition (certification was extended to pet care products and institutional-use products in addition to personal care products starting in 2017).
+Additionally, Eco Charming products are a further evolved version of environmentally-friendly products defined as top tier products that help contribute to the realization of a sustainable society.
+As of today, a total of 161 items fulfilled this definition (certification was extended to pet care products and institutional-use products in addition to personal care products starting in 2017).